mathur15/GoogleStock/README.md

 # GoogleStock
 Build a Recurrent Neural Network to analyze the Google Stock (NASDAQ:GOOGL).
+The goal is to predict the google stock prices in the first financial month of 2017 using a model which will be trained on data from the past 5 years.
 > >-Training set contains information from 2012 to 2016.\
 > >-Test Set contains information from the first few days from 2017.
 ### Data Preprocessing